 But that doesn’t represent the entire story: ERs across Washington state were already stretched near capacity before the onset of COVID-19.
 The virus compounded an already stressful situation.
 According to news reports, the median wait time in Washington ERs for an inpatient room is 112 minutes.
 The Evergreen State ranks No. 16 on the list of the nation’s longest ER wait times.

-No matter one’s location, however, determining how to prioritize patients in an emergency medicine setting isn’t an easy job.
+However, no matter one’s location, determining how to prioritize patients in an emergency medicine setting isn’t an easy job.
 ER patients are typically evaluated upon arrival as part of the triage process.
 ER staff members will ask questions about symptoms and medical history and may perform a simple exam.
 From there, patients are assigned a priority level, where Level 5 is non-urgent and the lowest priority.
 Level 1 designates immediate the need for life-saving intervention, and these patients typically skip the triage process altogether.

 Origins of the ER